saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``False``

-If the master rejects the minion's public key, retry instead of exiting.
-Rejected keys will be handled the same as waiting on acceptance.
+If the master denies or rejects the minion's public key, retry instead of exiting.
+These keys will be handled the same as waiting on acceptance.

 .. code-block:: yaml